 - They will take the mark on their right hands or their foreheads.
 Some people might not have intact right hands, but everyone has a head.

 - If the center of the beast's kingdom was North America, the mark would be something electronic -- the ultimate ATM card, ID card or maybe embedded microchip..
 In North America and Western Europe and the industrialized countries of Asia, we already have the technology to scan everything -- including YOU.
-Since the beast's kingdom will NOT be North America, we need to look for something within reach of existing Muslim culture.
+If you are aware of major financial trends, then you know how the government and the big banks would like to ban cash and make all financial transactions electronic.
+This will enable the government to track everything and financially destroy anybody it chooses.
+Such a system will doubtless be enacted during the Great Tribulation.
+But since the beast's kingdom will NOT be North America, we need to look for something additional, which is within reach of existing Muslim culture.

 - The mark will be a unique identification system.
 It will identify you TO the beast.
 It will also, somehow, identify you WITH the beast.

 - There are three elements to the mark: (a) the physical mark itself, (b) the name of the beast, and (c) the number of his name.